SD card

-The companies also formed the SD Association (SDA), a non-profit organization, in January 2000 to promote and create SD Card standards.
-SDA today has about 1,000 member companies.
-The SDA uses several trademarked logos owned and licensed by SD-3C to enforce compliance with its specifications and assure users of compatibility.
+To manage licensing and intellectual property rights, the founding companies established SD-3C, LLC.
+In January 2000, they also formed the SD Association, a non-profit organization responsible for developing the SD specifications and promoting the format.
+As of 2023, the SDA includes approximately 1,000 member companies.
+The association uses trademarked logos owned by SD-3C to enforce compliance with official standards and to indicate product compatibility.